Community Navigators

 Quiet Pods can be found at the Chatham and Wallaceburg library branches.
 To book a Quiet Pod contact the Chatham-Kent Public Library at 519-354-2940 or email CKlibrary@chatham-kent.ca.

-The Connect CK bookable workspace and Quite Pods have been brought to you in partnership with Chatham-Kent Ontario Health Team and the Chatham-Kent Public Library.
+The Connect CK bookable workspace and Quite Pods have been brought to you in partnership with the Chatham-Kent Ontario Health Team and the Chatham-Kent Public Library.